shreyashdhale06-sketch/react-performance-app/README.md

 ## Performance Profiling

+To identify performance bottlenecks, React DevTools Profiler can be used.
+It helps in analyzing component render times and detecting unnecessary re-renders.

-In this project, a heavy computation (loop) was used to simulate a performance bottleneck.
+In this project, a heavy computation (loop) was introduced to simulate a performance bottleneck.
+Initially, the component re-rendered unnecessarily, causing performance issues.

-### Bottleneck
-The calculation was expensive and slowed down rendering.

-### Optimization
-- useMemo was used to cache the result and avoid unnecessary recalculations.
+To optimize this:

-- React.memo prevented unnecessary re-rendering of components.
+* **React.memo** was used to prevent unnecessary re-rendering of components.

-### Result
-The app performance improved by reducing redundant computations and renders.
+* **useMemo** was used to memoize expensive calculations.

+These optimizations significantly improved the rendering performance of the application.